Soft, light, and buttery, these gluten free almond poppy seed muffins are reminiscent of those bakery muffins we all love!

 - neutral tasting oil such as avocado or canola

-- high quality gluten free flour (I use Better Batter)
+- high quality gluten free flour (I use Cup4Cup)

 - baking powder